PoisotLab/ms_network_prediction/manuscript.md

 curve and the precision-recall curve, with the best classifier (according to Youden's J) represented by a black dot.
 The expected performance of a neutral "random-guessing" classifier is shown with a dashed line.
-Panel C shows the imputed usin t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a
+Panel C shows the imputed using t-distributed stochastic neighbour embedding (tSNE), and the colours of nodes are the cluster to which they are assigned based on a
 $k$-means clustering of the tSNE output.
 Empirical interactions are shown in purple, and imputed interactions in grey. ](figures/figure1.png){#fig:example}